JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/La_alquimia_de_la_creacion.md

 A first characteristic to highlight: The evolution of matter-energy is not “spontaneous”; requires the intervention of the mind.
 Somewhere in the Book, I don't remember where now, it is said that the spirit through the mind is the one who controls matter.

-There are ten different manifestations of power as described in [UB 42:3.3-12](/en/The_Urantia_Book/42#p3_3).
+There are ten different manifestations of power as described in <a id="a69_64"></a>[UB 42:3.3-12](/en/The_Urantia_Book/42#p3_3).
 I want to focus on six that are, in my opinion, the different stages of construction of the building of matter (the others seem to me to be special or degraded states):

 - Ultimatonic matter, the very first manifestation of matter, the unique and essential component of all particles.
 - Subelectronic matter; apparently between the ultimatons and the (today called) fundamental particles there is another prior state.